2 Understanding Data in Accounting

 A. Accountants work exclusively with structured data and never encounter unstructured data.
 B. Most accounting analytical work uses structured data, but the proportion of unstructured data in accounting is growing.
 C. Unstructured data has replaced structured data as the primary input for accounting analytics.
 D. Structured and unstructured data require the same analytical tools and techniques.

-8. A management accountant discovers that the same product appears in the inventory database under two different product codes because it was entered separately by two warehouse locations.
+8. A management accountant discovers that the same product appears in the Item table under two different ItemID values because it was entered separately by two warehouse locations.
 This is an example of which data quality problem?

 A. Missing value B. Outlier C. Duplicate record D. Timeliness problem